123ofai/finance-to-sql/README.md

 | 5    | Above + Verbose                 | bge-large-en-v1.5    | Overall- 0.69, View- 1.00     | Overall 0.54     | added verbosity like FTP and PRd "can be defined as" in the prototypes  |
 | 6    | Above + fuzzy matching                 | bge-large-en-v1.5    | Overall- 1.00, View- 1.00, Sequence- 1.00    | Overall 1     | improved the regex in which `calendar.month_name[0]` is the empty string, and added fuzzy matching for the sequence""  |

-## Ideas to Try
-- Improve the re-ranker's data with top-k data -> what is it really getting confused at?
-- Instead of binary scoring, use triplet scoring with hard-negative being different from random negative
+## Summary of Data (14/06/25)
+1. **Stage 1:** NL Query to Glossary
+    1. NL Query: We generated (~1k queries)
+    2. Glossary (with description): 64 terms
+2. **Stage 2:** Glossary to Grouping Label
+    1. Labeled and given: 30
+        1. Removed formulae - Multiple queries
+    2. Final list: 25

+## Ongoing Work-List
+- Stage 1:
+  - Scenario Detection: Actual/Budget/Cashflow
+- Stage 2:
   - Add in type, etc. in the matching queries.
-- Fine-tune BGE with contrastive loss
+- Multi-SQL query generation
+  - Ratio Computation (basis glossary)
+  - Comparison queries

 ## Files
 nl2glossary.py: